aaaven/IND211/towards_relationality/deck.md

 Before proposing the new model, I went through a fairly broad set of existing interactive art models and taxonomies — the classic ones from Cornock & Edmonds, to Dixon’s levels, to Kwastek’s categories, to the V2_ and Sparacino frameworks.
 I won’t go into each of them; What’s important is what they collectively center — and what they leave out.

 Almost all of them are system-centric.
 They define interaction in terms of input and output, responsiveness, and system behavior.
 In other words, they describe how artworks react to what the audience does, but they don’t really talk about how audiences react to each other.
 And because of that, the sociocultural and interpersonal dimensions of interaction are largely missing.
-These models don’t address how people co-shape the experience, how they negotiate space, or how the presence of others influences interpretation and behavior.

-So what we’re left with is a gap: we have very detailed accounts of human–system dynamics, but we lack frameworks that help us understand audience–audience dynamics.
-And that’s the gap this research aims to address.
+In other words, here the gap is: we have very detailed accounts of human–system/artwork dynamics, but we lack frameworks that help us understand audience–audience dynamics.

 ---